 Section 10.1.
 Use of Receipts.
 The receipts of the Corporation shall be used first to pay the operating expenses of the Corporation.
 The net receipts remaining after payment of all costs of operation of the Corporation shall be accumulated, expended and distributed as provided in the Faculty Practice Plan of the College.

 Section 10.2.
 Approval by University Officials.
-The accumulation, expenditure and distribution of all funds of the Corporation shall be exclusively for the improvement and support of charitable, scientific and educational purposes of the University of Florida College of Dentistry and shall be made only after approval by the Dean of the College or his designee.
+The accumulation, expenditure and distribution of all funds of the Corporation shall be exclusively for the improvement and support of charitable, scientific and educational purposes of the University of Florida College of Dentistry and shall be made only after approval by the Dean of the College or her/his designee or approval by the UFBOT when required.

 Section 10.3.
 Dean's Fund.
 A Dean's Fund shall be established for the exclusive use of the Dean in providing administrative or operating funds for the coordination of department programs and for any other administrative or operational costs in furtherance of the activities and objectives of the College.
 The amount to be distributed to this fund by the Corporation will be determined by the Dean of the College in consultation with the Board, but is not to exceed an amount equal to twelve percent (12%) of the funds originating from each department.